ASFOpenSARlab/opensarlab-docker/Earthscope_InSAR_2023/README.md

 # **Installation**

-In this section, we will provide brief guides on how to set up an environment to run the IRIS Dockerfile.
+In this section, we will provide brief guides on how to set up an environment to run the EarthScope InSAR Dockerfile.

 In short, here are the list of things you will need to set up: